dfkbg/birdseye/README.md

 ## Installation

 A stand-alone script.
+Major dependencies: (requests, tabulate).

-Major dependencies: requests, tabulate If someone else has time to properly package it the python way, be my guest!
+If someone else has time to properly package it the python way, be my guest!

 ## Authors: